To contact or appoint Tony Allen, call CEDR on +44 (0)207 536 6060 or email email@example.com

 During his career there, he has variously practised in the fields of personal injury and insurance (acting for both claimants and defendants), clinical negligence, childcare, commercial, landlord and tenant, criminal and civil advocacy and general litigation.

 At CEDR Tony was responsible for promoting mediation in the personal injury and clinical negligence sectors (including the design of schemes); for reviewing and commenting on the place of ADR in the civil justice system; and also for relations with the judiciary and Government over ADR policy and CEDR’s responses to consultations in these areas.
-He is member of the Clinical Disputes Forum and the Civil Justice Council ADR Committee.
+He is member of the Clinical Disputes Forum.

-Tony’s book Mediation a=Law and Civil Practice, a comprehensive review of mediation’s place in]within the English civil justice system, was published in Setpember 2013.
-He is also one of the co-authors of the third edition of The ADR Practice Guide by Mackie, Marsh, Miles & Allen, published in 2007, being largely responsible for major revisions relating to the section on the law of ADR in the light of the Woolf reforms and the substantial body of case law and practice developed over the last 10 years.
+Tony’s book Mediation Law and Civil Practice, a comprehensive review of mediation’s place within the English civil justice system, was published in September 2013.
+He is also one of the co-authors of the third edition of : Commercial Dispute Resolution by Mackie, Marsh, Miles & Allen, published in 2007, being largely responsible for major revisions relating to the section on the law of ADR in the light of the Woolf reforms and the substantial body of case law and practice developed over the last 10 years.
 He also contributed a chapter to Butterworth’s Mediators on Mediation, published in August 2005.
 He is an authority on ADR and civil procedure and its case law and has written extensively on the subject in professional journals and spoken at conferences in the UK and many European countries.
 He was described in Advising and Representing Clients in Mediation by Walker and Smith as ”one of the most entertaining and perceptive commentators on the mediation scene”.